freenas/freenas-docs/userguide/tn_initial.rst

 .. note:: It is important to use the graphical interface (or the console setup menu) for all non-ZFS configuration changes.
    %brand% uses a configuration database to store its settings.
-If you make changes at the command line, they will not be written to the configuration database.
+If changes are made at the command line, they will not be written to the configuration database.
 This means that these changes will not persist after a reboot and will be overwritten by the values in the configuration database during an upgrade.